Boosts your employability

 While fresh graduates face the challenge of searching for jobs since employers want to hire applicants with experience, a summer internship is a great way to show you have experience.
 Summer internships are considered a working experience in your resumé which makes it a good thing for your future work.

-Instead of leaving the “work experience” space blank, you can now write something on that when you become an intern.
+If you are a international education students you have definitely more exposure then other normal but yet you don’t have work experience so instead of leaving the “work experience” space blank, you can now write something on that when you become an intern.
 Being able to have at least an internship experience is much better than having no experience at all.
 After all, employers look for employees who will help them save money and time for training.

 Provides hands-on experience

-After spending months in your classroom studying textbooks, it may be the perfect time to apply what you learned to actual work.
+In international education after spending months in your classroom studying textbooks, it may be the perfect time to apply what you learned to actual work.
 Textbooks are a great help in giving new knowledge, from theories to principles.
 But is this enough?

 Working in a summer internship can give you new insights different from your academic way of learning.
 You will have to face challenges, which will test your skills in solving the problem.